Watch for cyclists

 Share the road with bicycles

 As a motorist, you may not know that bicycle riders have as many rights as you do.
-According to the National Highway Traffic Safety Administration (NHTSA), operators of trucks, cars, motorcycles, and bicycles are all regulated by most of the same laws and enjoy most of the same privileges.
+According to the National Highway Traffic Safety Administration (NHTSA), operators of trucks, cars, motorcycles, and bicycles are regulated by most of the same laws and enjoy most of the same privileges.

 You can be part of the solution.
 Here are a few tips to help you share the road safely with cyclists when you’re behind the wheel.

 • Keep your eyes peeled.
 Bikes are permitted to travel wherever cars are.
-Traffic laws specify they should travel in the same direction as you on the road, and while responsible cyclists will observe these rules, not all do.
+Traffic laws specify they should travel in the same direction as motor vehicles on the road, and while responsible cyclists will observe these rules, not all do.
 Cars — particularly larger cars and SUVs — have blind spots not covered by their mirrors.
 Stay sharp and check over your shoulders as well as looking in your mirrors.

 • Watch out when opening doors.
 Experienced cyclists may know what it’s like to be “doored” — that is, hit with a car door when a car driver or passenger is leaving a vehicle.
 Be sure there are no approaching bikes when you’re exiting your vehicle.